wenhuigao117/cell-population-analysis/README.md

 ```
 load_data.py    initialise SQLite schema and load cell-count.csv
-analysis.py     analytical functions for Parts 2–4
+analysis.py     analytical functions for Parts 2-4
 pipeline.py     orchestrates the full pipeline, saves outputs to ./outputs/
 app.py          Dash dashboard
 ```

 **Design decisions**

-I intentionally separated computation from presentation. `analysis.py` contains only functions that query the database and return DataFrames — no file I/O, no plotting.
+I intentionally separated computation from presentation. `analysis.py` contains only functions that query the database and return DataFrames, with no file I/O and no plotting.
 The same functions are reused by both `pipeline.py` (which saves static outputs) and `app.py` (which renders them interactively), with no duplication. `load_data.py` is kept entirely standalone so it can be called as a subprocess by `pipeline.py` without creating circular imports.

 Data are loaded once at dashboard startup and reused across all interactions, so navigating between tabs does not re-query the database.